Mahatma Gandhi National Rural Employment Guarantee Act 2005

 • If a person employed under a Scheme dies or becomes permanently disabled by accident in the course of employment, he shall be paid by the implementing agency an ex-gratia payment of Rs.
 25,000/- or such amount as may be notified by Central Government, amount shall be paid to legal heirs of the deceased or the disabled, as the case may be.

-• The facilities of safe drinking water, shade for children and periods of rest, first-aid box with adequate material for emergency treatment for minor injuries and other health hazards connected with the work being performed shall be provided at the work site.
+• The facilities of safe drinking water, shade for children and periods of rest, a first-aid box with adequate material for emergency treatment for minor injuries and other health hazards connected with the work being performed shall be provided at the work site.

 • In case the payment of wages is not made within the period specified under the Scheme, the labourers shall be entitled to receive gst payment of compensation for the delay.

-Salient features of official website of NREGA
+Salient features of the official website of NREGA

-• Gives legal guarantee of wage employment to the adult members of rural households who are willing to do unskilled manual labour subject to a maximum of 100 days per household
+• Gives legal guarantee of wage employment to the adult members of rural households who are willing to do unskilled manual labour, subject to a maximum of 100 days per household

 • Applicable for all villages in the District